phenomecentre/nPYc-Toolbox/docs/tutorial.rst

 - DEVSET U 1D NMR Basic CSV.csv: CSV file containing basic metadata about each of the acquired samples

-Preprocessing and quality control of NMR targeted data with the nPYc-Toolbox
+Preprocessing and Quality Control of NMR Targeted Data with the nPYc-Toolbox
 ============================================================================

 *GONCALO!!!!!!!!*